stonepros/stone/monitoring/stone-mixin/tests_alerts/README.md

 - alerts that have a corresponding section within docs.ceph.com must include a documentation field in the annotations section
 - critical alerts should declare an oid in the labels section
-- critical alerts should have a corresponding entry in the Ceph MIB
+- critical alerts should have a corresponding entry in the Stone MIB

 &nbsp;
 ## Testing Prometheus Rules